Watch the video

 Over many years psychologists have studied outstanding individuals and identified the behaviours that make them so successful.
 These dictionaries of competencies have been refined by use in blue chip companies, by top class HR professionals and psychologists, and trainers then used to help develop some of the best performers in their class.

 Our experience designing, developing and using competency frameworks with some of the most forward thinking players in the industry started back in 1993.
-With Appraisal360 you can benefit from our experience by using on of our off the shelf management competency frameworks for 360 degree feedback or you can design your own which we will install on the system for you.
+With Appraisal360 you can benefit from our experience by using on of our off the shelf management competency frameworks for 360 degree feedback or you can design your own online using our Competency Profiler tool.

 You might also like to take a look at our 360 degree feedback Frequently Asked Questions.